llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

 Source-to-Source Mode Limitations
 =================================

+These limitations affect source-to-source mode but have no effect on traditional compilation mode.

 * Calls to the OpenACC Runtime Library API are not translated to OpenMP at compile time:
     * `acc_on_device` is implemented in terms of OpenMP fully within